Kurt812/team-growth-plant-project/README.md

 ---

 ## Wireframe Design
-Refer to the [Dashboard Wireframe](images/dashboard_wireframe_realtime.png) (images/dashboard_wireframe_historical.png) for the user interface of the Streamlit dashboard.
+Refer to the [Dashboard Wireframe](images/dashboard_wireframe_realtime_v2.png) (images/dashboard_wireframe_historical.png) for the user interface of the Streamlit dashboard.

+## Assumptions
+- Botanist contact information (e.g., email, phone number) is intentionally excluded from the historical data dashboard.
+This ensures that if a botanist leaves the institute, their personal data will not persist on the dashboard, maintaining privacy and security.

 ---